A.

 (4)

-The Planning Board or the Zoning Board of Adjustment, as the case may be, may waive the review of a site plan if the construction is of no more than 100 square feet of additional floor area and/or the construction of no more than two additional parking spaces.
+The Borough Zoning Official may waive the review of a site plan if the construction is for a permitted use, is of no more than 100 square feet of additional floor area and/or the construction of no more than two additional parking spaces.

 D.